firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ## Implement the chat loop

-1. Start the chat with the model by calling the `chat` method, passing the prompt (which includes the full text of the PDF file)
+1. Start the chat with the model by calling the `chat` method, passing the prompt (which includes the full text of the PDF file).

    ```typescript
    const chat = ai.chat({ system: prompt })
    ```

-1. Import `createInterface`; this will allow you to build a text-based UI:
+1. Import `createInterface`; this will allow you to build a text-based UI.

    ```typescript
    import {createInterface} from "node:readline/promises";
    ```

-1. Instantiate a text input, then display a message to the user:
+1. Instantiate a text input, then display a message to the user.

    ```typescript
        const readline = createInterface(process.stdin, process.stdout);